jdelvin-admin/jdelvin-admin.github.io/_posts/2024-08-25-Getting Started With DWC.markdown

 We wanted to throw this in at the end as a little bonus.
 Properly measuring and monitoring your nutrient solution is absolutley key in a DWC system.
 Here are some of the tools we've found the most helpful.

 ### pH Pen
 A solid pH pen is important to keep your plants within a healthy range. pH is important not only for nutrient uptake, but also to help keep unwanted organisms out of your reservior.
-We love the[ ]Hach Pro pH+](https://amzn.to/3MhBmbT), but as long as you keep your pen calibrated and replace the probe as needed, you should be able to use [any reputable pH pen](https://amzn.to/3Z66QsO).
+We love the[Hach Pro pH+](https://amzn.to/3MhBmbT), but as long as you keep your pen calibrated and replace the probe as needed, you should be able to use [any reputable pH pen](https://amzn.to/3Z66QsO).

 ### EC Pen
 EC is an important metric to know the overal concetration of disovled solids in your nutrient solution.
 THis allows you to confirm a proper mix, and to make differential adjustments to your nutrients.
 A [reliable EC pen](https://amzn.to/4dHWnIH) or two is always great to have on hand to make sure you're on the right track.